-Double the space in your tiny closet with these simple, smart, and budget friendly small closet organization ideas.
-DIY these brilliant life hacks quick!
+Double the space in your tiny closet with these simple, smart, and budget friendly small closet ideas and organization Ikea hacks.

 Last week we started the Modern Farmhouse Boho bedroom makeover for the One Room Challenge.